 Good to see you again!
-It is the blog How Unique Japan (spreading Japanese uniqueness).
+It is the blog How Unique Japan.

-This time, I want to write about a flag like fish, CARP.
+This time, we want to write about a flag.
+It is like a fish, CARP.

 Does it not make sense?
 See the picture below.

-Surprisingly, the holiday has a long history, back to the Nara era (from 710 to 784 AC!).
-However, the habit of raising the carp flag is from the Edo era (1603 – 1868).
+Surprisingly, the holiday has a long history, back to the Nara era (from 710 to 784 AD!).

 Why the carp?